 Graphics and Performance:

-The PlayStation 3 version of “Splinter Cell: Blacklist” delivers solid performance with slightly lower graphical fidelity compared to the PC version.
+The PlayStation 3 version of “Splinter Cell: Blacklist” shows that the game performs well, with slightly inferior graphical fidelity than the PC version.

 Controls: